entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > Long *et al*.
 (2006): In Daeschler *et al*.
 (2006) only 2 states are defined (0, ball-like or 1, straplike).
 After closer examination of the humeri of a number of tetrapodomorphs, we have added an extra state to accommodate the condition seen in *Gogonasus* where it is neither ball-shaped nor strap-like, but extensively wide and of uniform width.

+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 144. Area proximal to radial facet: short, cylindrical leading edge (0); enlarged, sharp leading edge (1)

 > Daeschler *et al*.
 (2006), Character 102; Long *et al*.
 (2006), Character 85; Zhu *et al*.
 (2017), Character 144; Cloutier *et al*.
 (2020), Character 144; Simões and Pierce (2021), Character 122; Clement *et al*.
 (2021), Character 144; Lu *et al*.
 (2012), Character 223; Choo *et al*.
 (2024), Character 144

+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 145. Shape of entepicondyle: narrow, finger-like (0); broad rectangular plate (1)

 > Zhu *et al*.
 (2017), Character 145; Cloutier *et al*.
 (2020), Character 145; Simões and Pierce (2021), Character 123; Clement *et al*.
 (2021), Character 145; Choo *et al*.
 (2024), Character 145
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 146. Discrete pectoral process on ventral ridge of humerus: absent (0); present (1)

 > Zhu *et al*.
 (2017), Character 146; Chen *et al*.
 (2018), Character 92; Cloutier *et al*.
 (2020), Character 146; Simões and Pierce (2021), Character 124; Clement *et al*.
 (2021), Character 146; Choo *et al*.
 (2024), Character 146
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 147. Postaxial process on ulnare: present (0); absent (1)

 > Daeschler *et al*.
 (2006), Character 91; Long *et al*.
 (2006), Character 87; Swartz (2012), Character 175; Zhu *et al*.
 (2017), Character 147; Cloutier *et al*.
 (2020), Character 147; Simões and Pierce (2021), Character 125; Clement *et al*.
 (2021), Character 147; Lu *et al*.
 (2012), Character 226; Choo *et al*.
 (2024), Character 147
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 148. Pectoral fin radials: jointed (0); unjointed (1)

 > Daeschler *et al*.
 (2006), Character 57 (in part); Long *et al*.
 (2006), Character 89 (in part); Swartz (2012), Character 177; Zhu *et al*.
 (2017), Character 148; Cloutier *et al*.
 (2020), Character 148; Simões and Pierce (2021), Character 126; Clement *et al*.
 (2021), Character 148; Lu *et al*.
 (2012), Character 228; Choo *et al*.
 (2024), Character 148
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 149. Radial length: longer than humerus (0); equal to or shorter than humerus (1)

 > Daeschler *et al*.
 (2006), Character 101; Long *et al*.
 (2006), Character 91; Swartz (2012), Character 170; Zhu *et al*.
 (2017), Character 149; Cloutier *et al*.
 (2020), Character 149; Simões and Pierce (2021), Character 127; Clement *et al*.
 (2021), Character 149; Lu *et al*.
 (2012), Character 229; Choo *et al*.
 (2024), Character 149
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 150. Shape of radius: bladelike (0); subcylindrical (1)